ukhsa-collaboration/ena_submission/README.md

     --out_dir OUT_DIR, -o OUT_DIR
                           please provide the path to the output directory which will include all the xml files.
+    --fastq_ends .R1.fastq.gz .R2.fastq.gz
+                          By default, ena_submission.py searches for pair-end
+                          fastq files ending with ".R1.fastq.gz" and
+                          ".R2.fastq.gz".
+If your fastq files end differently, you can provide two strings containing the end of fastq files names (for example, "_1.fastq.gz" and "_2.fastq.gz")

 ## Contact